Chili Relleno Recipe

 This Chili Relleno recipe will WOW the family.
 Not only is it easy to make, but it has the best flavor when paired with my Red Sauce.
 Sweet poblano peppers are stuffed with jack cheese for a mildly hot flavor, while the red sauce gives a kick.

 4 large poblano peppers

 Oil for frying

 Fire roast the peppers directly on a gas flame or outdoor grill, turning as needed until all the skin have blistered.
-Or, you can place the peppers under the broiler on high for 15-20 minutes, turning halfway through cooking time.
-Once roast, place in paper bag until cooled.
+Or another option would be to place the peppers under the broiler on high for 15-20 minutes, turning halfway through cooking time.
+Once roasted, place into a paper bag until cooled.

-When cooled, remove the blistered skins from peppers.
-Using a small knife, slice a T shape below the base of the pepper and carefully remove as much of the seeds and membranes from inside.
+Remove the peppers from the bag.
+Carefully remove the blistered skins from peppers.
+Using a small knife, slice below the base of the pepper about 2/3 down and carefully remove as much of the seeds and membranes from inside.
 Try you best not to tear the peppers too much.